unburied/labs-curriculum/Labs Curriculum/Sprint 1 - Planning a Project/GP3_Plan Critique.md

 ## After Class

 Take a few minutes to review the principles you've learned.
 What questions do you still have?
-Remember, your instructor, TL, and Labs Support Hours are here to help.
+Remember, your instructors, TPLs, and Labs Support Hours are here to help.
 Don't hesitate to reach out.